MrKarimov/YoutubeDownloaderBot/README.md

 # 🎬 YouTube Downloader Telegram Bot

 This is a Telegram bot built with Python that allows users to download YouTube videos by simply sending a video link.
 It supports resolution selection and handles both progressive and adaptive YouTube streams.
-If the video and audio are separate, the bot uses `ffmpeg` to merge them before sending.
+If the video and audio are separate, the bot uses `ffmpeg` to merge them before sending. ok

 ---